 Use body language to your advantage

 When communicating with your team, pay attention to the body language they use.
 It can tell you a lot more than words alone.
-I am sure you have faced situations where people say yes to you, but if look on their faces, its very clear that they disagree.
-I am not going into numbers trying to prove the commonly misused thing that most of communication is nonverbal, but there are cases (and quite a lot of them) when body language shouldnt be ignored.
+I am sure you have faced situations where people say yes to you, but if look at their faces, its very clear that they disagree.
+I am not going into numbers trying to prove the commonly misused thing that most communication is nonverbal, but there are cases (and quite a lot of them) when body language shouldnt be ignored.

 If you feel that there has been a misunderstanding, dont just leave it like that.
 Talk to that team member, find out whats wrong and how can you help.
 You dont want to be a tyrant who forces people to do his or her bidding.
 You want to be a leader and a friend.
 Its not about pushing people to get something done, its about pulling them towards you.
 If you can do this, you will notice communication improvements pretty soon.